Adam and Evelyne: Production

 Stewart Granger says the storyline of the film was his, based on the old silent film Daddy Long Legs, He contacted the writer Noel Langley and they wrote it as a vehicle for Jean Simmons.
 "It was a very good vehicle for her", he said.
 "It was a sweet film, a charming light comedy."

 Director Harold French also said he "really liked" the film.

 At that stage I could pick and choose and I really liked that one.
 I became producer because Paul Soskin, who was to have produced it, didn’t like the fact that I had employed an actor called Edwin Styles for the part of the valet; I thought he was quite good and he got on well with Jimmy [Stewart] Granger in his first comedy role.
 Paul said he wanted to go back to America, and would I take over as producer?
 I didn’t mind...
 I did enjoy that film and I adored working with Jean Simmons, a lovely actress.

 This was the first adult role of Jean Simmons, who had become a star in Great Expectations.

 Simmons and Granger were rumoured to be romantically involved during filming although they denied it to the press.

 Production of the film was interrupted by a strike from crew members at Denham Studios in protest over recent sackings of film workers.
 (Others which ceased production were The Cardboard Cavalier and Tottie True.)

 Reception

 The film was voted best comedy of the year at the International Film Festival in Locarno Switzerland.

 Box office

 It was successful at the box office in Britain.

 Critical

-Critic Leonard Maltin called it a "Pleasant but ordinary tale"; and Rank and File wrote, "The audience isn't certain whether they are watching a drama or a not particularly funny screwball comedy...Despite these shortcoming the film has a certain charm and remains watchable."
+Rank and File wrote in 2013, "The audience isn't certain whether they are watching a drama or a not particularly funny screwball comedy...Despite these shortcoming the film has a certain charm and remains watchable."
+Some time, likely in the 2000s, critic Leonard Maltin called it a "Pleasant but ordinary tale".

+Filmink called it "a dodgy comedy where Jean Simmons falls in love with her adopted father Stewart Granger, and we’re meant to find it sweet."